I write the article The EU and Rifkin's dangerous energy ideas, together with Nicklas Lundblad, in The European Voice issue 6, 15 February 2007.

 Dr. Rifkin, an American scholar, has made it his trademark to engage with high-profile individuals and is a kind of European Union hang-around, appearing everywhere environmental issues and technology are discussed.
 The man is obviously not stupid, and many of his suggestions have the unmistakable quality of provoking thought.

-a green hydrogen economy (the green part being that he wants to phase out nuclear energy because it is centralised) and a third industrial revolution.
+Obviously this is enough for many European political actors.
+They happily embrace Rifkins ideas and join with him in calling for things like a green hydrogen economy (the green part being that he wants to phase out nuclear energy because it is centralised) and a third industrial revolution.
 MEPs like the charismatic Jo Leinen have quickly bought into these tasty catchphrases and now embrace Rifkin like the long-lost visionary the European Union so badly needs.

 Rifkin readily offered, recently, a European dream that supposedly would surpass even the American one.
 This European dream is shifting the EU to a - take a deep breath – post-carbon and uranium-free Europe.